-OUR PURPOSE: The Rush Lake Improvement Association (RLIA) is a 501c(3) non-profit association of members dedicated to improving and preserving the quality of East Rush and West Rush lakes in Chisago County, MN and preventing the spread of harmful aquatic plants, fish and chemicals in an effort to provide a healthy lake environment for the community and all its users.
+OUR PURPOSE: The Rush Lake Improvement Association (RLIA) is a 501c(3) non-profit association of members dedicated to improving and preserving the quality of East Rush and West Rush lakes in Chisago County, MN and preventing the spread of harmful aquatic plants, fish and chemicals to provide a healthier lake environment for the community and all its users.
 CLICK HERE to join and support the RLIA.

-We invite you to visit our new pages to learn about the activities of the Rush Lake Improvement Association, Inc. (RLIA).
+We invite you to learn about the history and activities of the Rush Lake Improvement Association, Inc. (RLIA) on the "Our Work" page.
 We encourage you to tap into the resources available on the Documents page.
 Be sure to check out the News/Events page for current information about monthly Membership meetings and special events.
 Come back often for additions and updates!

 Current Meeting Reminder Postcard: Click Here

 Copyright 2014-2019 RLIA • All Rights Reserved • Site Last Updated 7/13/2019